-You will not be committing an offence of operating without a licence for the 120-day period from the date you issue the notice to vacate.
+You will not be committing the offence of operating without a licence for the 120-day period from the date you issue the notice to vacate.

-For more information on the licence disqualification criteria, view our Rooming house operator licensing disqualification page.
+For more information on the licence disqualification criteria, view Rooming house operator licensing disqualification.

 Application for review of decision

-If your application is refused by the BLA, in very limited circumstances you may be able to apply to the Victorian Civil and Administrative Tribunal (VCAT) for review of the BLA's decision.
-For more information, view our Refusal of licence page.
+If your application is refused by the BLA, in very limited circumstances you may be able to apply to VCAT for review of the BLA's decision.
+For more information, view Refusal of licence.

 You must pay the application fee and initial licence fee when you apply for a licence.
 The application fee is non-refundable.

-For the full schedule of fees, view our Fees - rooming house operators page.
+For the full schedule of fees, view Fees - rooming house operators.

 Online public register of licensees

-For information about the public register of rooming house operators, including extracts and requesting suppression of your details, view our Public register - rooming house operators page.
+For information about the public register of rooming house operators, including extracts and requesting suppression of your details, view the public register.